Refined enumerations of alternating sign triangles: Roots of and

-By reflecting the top two rows in such a way such that one obtains the above form and deleting the top row we obtain an $(n,l)$-AS-trapezoid $A$ with $\M(A)=M$.
-Now assume $A^\prime$ has a $-1$ entry in its second last row from top.
-Then the two top rows have up to horizontal reflection the form
+up to horizontal and vertical reflection of the inner $l+2n-1$ columns.
+By reflecting the top two rows in such a way that one obtains the above form, and deleting the top row, we obtain an $(n,l)$-AS-trapezoid $A$ with $\M(A)=M$.
+Now assume $A^\prime$ has a $-1$ entry in its second to last row from the top.
+Then the two top rows have the form

-If we delete the top row and delete in the second row from top the left $1$ and the $-1$ we obtain again an $(n,l)$-AS-trapezoid $A$ with $\M(A)=M$.
-On the other hand starting from an $(n,l)$-AS-trapezoid $A$ we can construct $4$ or $l+2(n-2)$ AS-trapezoids $A^\prime$ with no $-1$ or one $-1$ respectively in the second row from top and $\M(A^\prime)=M^\prime$, which proves the claim. \end{proof}
+up to horizontal reflection.
+If we delete the top row and the leftmost $1$ and $-1$ in the second row from the top, we again obtain an $(n,l)$-AS-trapezoid $A$ with $\M(A)=M$.
+Conversely, let $A$ be an $(n,l)$-AS-trapezoid.
+We can construct $4$ AS-trapezoids $A^\prime$ with no $-1$ in the second row from the top and $l+2(n-2)$ AS-trapezoids $A^\prime$ with one $-1$ entry in the second row from the top, such that $\M(A^\prime)=M^\prime$.
+This proves the claim. \end{proof}